shobhit-mittra/vsd_pd_workshop/Theory.md

 As it is evident in the illustration above, there lies an elaborate pathway for the communication between hardware and software.
 To briefly explain this pathway:

 - The application requires an operating system to run on such as linux, MacOs, Windows etc. OS performs numerous tasks involving managment of memories and background processes.
-In this context, the OS job is to convert the software application into it's respective assembly language and further onto binary(machine language).
+In this context, the OS job is to convert the requests from the software application into it's respective assembly language and further onto binary(machine language).

 - Evidentally, the output of an OS is a simple C/C++/Java or other high-level language.